 Another detail you may accept or reject as you wish: The government doesn't focus enough on education and training.
 Out of 19 major line items in the federal budget, just one department (besides interest payments) had its budget cut in 2009: education and training.
 Just the annual increase in 2009's defense spending amounted to almost two-thirds of what the federal government spends on education and training.
 (Although to be fair, states pull most of the education weight).

-So I think Clinton's proposal is entirely laudable.
+'s proposal is entirely laudable.
 But I'm not sure it's the cure-all he makes it out to be.
 First, college dropout rates may be rising.
 Costs certainly are soaring.
 But the fact is that more people have degrees today than ever before.
-The percentage of workers with bachelor's degrees or higher has been on an unabated surge since the 1940s:
+The percentage of workers with bachelor's degrees or higher has been on an unabated surge since the 1940s: Clinton

-I do like Clinton's proposal, if only because it's the rare idea to come from a politician (or former one) that's slightly pragmatic and acknowledges our problems are structural, not cyclical.
+'s proposal, if only because it's the rare idea to come from a politician (or former one) that's slightly pragmatic and acknowledges our problems are structural, not cyclical.
 Still, as we're now keenly aware, there is only so much stimulus can do.
 And it's usually not much.
 Well-thought-out stimulus plans can help move a recovery along, but the only thing that actually heals a recession is letting the damn thing work itself out.
+Clinton